-Magnesium: Supplementation is seldom required in feedlots, but may be required in pasture based finishing systems during autumn.
+Magnesium: Supplementation is seldom required in feedlots, but may be required in pasture based finishing systems.
 Deficiencies may also occur in response to high levels of rumen ammonia on high protein pasture diets.
+Magnesium supplementation may also be beneficial during stressful periods such as feedlot induction or following transport.